freenas/freenas-docs/userguide/sharing.rst

 button twice, then the :guilabel:`Confirm` button to create the shares.
 The Wizard automatically creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
-The new shares are also added to :menuselection:`Sharing --> Apple (AFP)`.
+The new shares will appear in :menuselection:`Sharing --> Apple (AFP)`.